vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 ### Thirteen days later (2024-05-08)

-I continued to experience increased salivation, though less so than the previous day.
-I did not experience any clear abdominal pain, though it continued to feel a bit more heavy than when I am fully healthy.
+I continued to experience increased salivation, though less so than the previous day; though it was somewhat high for a brief period after dinner.
+I did not experience any clear abdominal pain (with the exception of a brief bout of slight pain when cleaning up after dinner), though it continued to feel a bit more heavy than when I am fully healthy.
 I skipped heavy exercise to aid with my recovery.

 ## Thermal comfort